 - Undertake assessments of the social value of major new developments and undertake a review of vulnerability to modern slavery and wage levels compared to living wage across our supply chain.

 - Develop a global sustainable development framework working towards our 2050 net zero carbon commitment, using the 'Design for Performance' principles as a starting point and incorporating embodied carbon.

-- Further develop our training programme to deliver more bespoke and advanced sustainability training across our business.
+- Further develop our training program to deliver more bespoke and advanced sustainability training across our business.